fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 ## Setting Up Browserify

-Now we need to set up browserify to work the way we want.
-First, we'll define a couple of Gulp tasks: one to build the app, and one to build the tests.
-We'll copy the compiled app file to `public` so we can serve it unminified in development, and we'll also put a copy into `build`, where we'll grab it for minification.
-The test file will also be put into `build`.
-Finally, we'll set up a `watch` task to trigger rebuilds of the app and test builds when one of the source files changes.
+Now we need to set up Browserify to compile our code.
+First, we'll define a couple of `gulp` tasks: one to build the app, and one to build the tests.
+We'll copy the result of the compile to `public` so we can serve it unminified in development, and we'll also put a copy into `build`, where we'll grab it for minification.
+The  compiled test file will also go into `build`.
+Finally, we'll set up a `watch` task to trigger rebuilds of the app and test when one of the source files changes.

 ```javascript
 gulp.task('browserify-client', ['lint-client'], function() {